michaelleerilee/STARE/README.md

 # STARE
-The old location of the SpatioTemporal Adaptive Resolution Encoding
+This is the old location of the SpatioTemporal Adaptive Resolution Encoding.

 STARE has moved to https://github.com/SpatioTemporal/STARE.